graphcore-research/graphcore-research.github.io/for_authors/README.md

 ## What to do & how to submit

-For now, just send me a zip of a folder like `example_upload` (will move to a PR-based system once we've settled on a process).
+For now, just send me a zip of a folder like `example_upload/` (will move to a PR-based system once we've settled on a process).

-This should contain a single markdown file named `paper_summary.md`, with local images.
+This should contain a single markdown file named `paper_summary.md`, along with the required images.
 For reference, see `paper_summary_template.md`.

 ## Notes